Not Every Kardashian Able to Read Caitlyn Jenner’s Book Did

 Scene 2:

 Kourtney Kardashian, Kim Kardashian West, and Kylie Jenner’s KUWTK replacement, Penelope Disick, hit the town for some ice cream.
 After ordering their dessert, the three ladies take a seat in the back of the creamery.
 Once seated, Kim mimics Penelope’s tiny voice as she tells her mom to stop eating so much of her ice cream.
 Kim’s interrupted, though, by a phone call from Caitlyn Jenner.
-As the phone rings, Kim frantically looks from it to Kourtney, trying to decide whether she should pick up.
+As the phone rings, Kim looks frantically looks from it to Kourtney, trying to decide whether she should pick up.
 Kourtney says she declined a call from Caitlyn the night prior, and Kim wonders if Kris would be upset if she spoke to Cait.

 Kim decides to answer.
 Caitlyn is freakishly chipper, the sort of chipper that Kourtney can’t even handle, and she soon leaves Kim alone to deal with talking to Cait.
 Caitlyn wants to make plans to hang out with Kim before she heads all over the world for her book tour.
 Kim’s unsure of her schedule, but will for sure see what she can do.
 The call is short and simple, though Kim’s obviously annoyed and most likely not going to clear her schedule for a visit with Cait.
 This scene was filmed on February 27, 2017.